Mizrakjian/advent-of-code/aoc_2020/README.md

 ## Day 3: Toboggan Trajectory
 Count trees on a repeating ASCII mountain.
 Although I was tempted to put the trees into a set to check for count/collisions, it felt better to leave the data as a list of strings instead.

+## Day 4: Passport Processing
+Another data testing / filtering puzzle.
+Put all of my tests into a dictionary to encapsulate the tests from the rest of the logic.
+After a few revisions, I added a regular expression to shorten test code.